Theobald Bourke, 1st Viscount Mayo

-Tibbot na Long Bourke, 1st Viscount Mayo (anglicised as Theobald Bourke; /bɜːrk/; BURK; 1567 – 18 June 1629) was an Irish peer and parliamentarian.
+Theobald Bourke, 1st Viscount Mayo (Tibbott na Long Bourke, Teabóid na Long Bourke; /bɜːrk/; BURK; 1567 – 18 June 1629) was an Irish peer and parliamentarian.
 A prominent member of the MacWilliam Burkes of County Mayo, Tibbot was a Member of the Irish House of Commons and was later created the first Viscount Mayo.
 His successful life followed, and usefully illustrates, the difficult transition for Irish aristocrats from the traditional Gaelic world during the Tudor conquest of Ireland.

 Bourke's name had varying spellings such as "Teabóid" or "Tepóitt" in medieval Irish.
 Tibbot derived from Thibault, the French for Theobald; and "na Long" meant "of the ships", as he was born on a ship.
 This was usually rendered in Tudor English as: Tibbott or Tibbot na Long.

 MacWilliam lordships

 Tibbot's Irish ancestors started with William de Burgh who was granted the overlordship of Connacht in 1215 by John Lackland.
 William's son Richard (d.1243) took actual possession of much of the province in the 13th century.
 His descent then divided their lands into: